 NOT ALL POLICIES ARE CREATED EQUAL

 A bargain-basement insurance quote often reflects what you get in return.
-For instance, basic insurance covers your home and its contents for “named perils” (specific events that are listed and described in the policy), while broad form insurance provides all-risk coverage on the building but covers damage caused by a named peril to your home’s contents.
-Finally, there’s comprehensive insurance—the most common type—which covers all risks to both your home and its contents.
+For instance, basic insurance provides coverage for your home and its contents for “named perils” (specific events that are listed and described in the policy), while broad form insurance provides all risk coverage on the building but provides named perils coverage on your home’s contents.
+Finally, there’s comprehensive insurance—the most common type—which provides coverage for all risks to both your home and its contents.
 Each of these types of insurance policies, whether “all risk” or “named perils”, will have exclusions, terms, and conditions that will impact your coverage.
-These will be listed in your policy.)
+These will be listed in your policy.

 HOME INSURANCE ISN’T A MAINTENANCE PLAN

-Home insurance is meant to cover damage that is sudden and accidental.
+Home insurance is meant to provide coverage for damage that is sudden and accidental.
 That means if your shingles need replacing and your roof leaks during a storm, you’ll be paying for repairs out of pocket.
-Normal wear and tear and depreciation of your roof isn’t covered.
+Normal wear and tear and depreciation isn’t covered in an insurance policy.

 “ACT OF GOD” ISN’T A THING

 Damage caused by a natural catastrophe, such as a hailstorm or extreme wind, is often described as an “act of God”.
 But fun fact: you won’t find that phrase anywhere in a Canadian insurance policy.
-Instead, we use the word “perils” to describe events that are covered and “exclusions” for those that aren’t.
-And hail and wind?
-Covered.
-In Alberta, you can even buy earthquake insurance.
+Instead, you’ll see the word “perils” to describe events that are covered and “exclusions” for those that aren’t.

-If you have replacement cost coverage, your home will be replaced or repaired without applying depreciation after an insured loss, up to the limits of your policy.
-But if you have actual-cash-value coverage, your settlement is subject to depreciation.
+If you have replacement cost coverage, your home and contents will be replaced or repaired without applying depreciation after an insured loss, up to the limits of your policy.
+But if you have actual cash value coverage, your settlement is subject to depreciation.
 This means your insurer will pay the cost to repair or replace damaged property minus depreciation for an insured loss.

 MORE TO READ